Kim8584/multiplicative_subgroup_generator/README.md

 - \( n \) is not a factor of \( p - 1 \).
 - The primitive root cannot be generated.

-## Documentation

-The crate is fully documented with examples and usage instructions.
-You can find the documentation [here](#).

 ## License